Writing

 So design became a translation layer.
 We translated user needs into artifacts.
 We translated complexity into screens.
 We translated ambiguity into alignment.
 That was valuable work, but it also kept us one step removed from the system we were trying to improve.

-AI-native tools make that removal less inevitable.
+Tools that generate, summarize, retrieve, or act make that removal less inevitable.
 A designer can now explore data structures, write small scripts, inspect APIs, generate prototypes from source material, test variants, record workflows, draft eval criteria, and ask better questions of the implementation itself.
 Not as a replacement for engineering.
-As a way to arrive at the conversation with more truth in hand.
+As a way to arrive at the conversation with more evidence in hand.

 The new designer is closer to evidence